Healthy Homes Assessment Avalon

 Insulation Avalon

-Ceiling and underfloor insulation has been compulsory on all rental homes since 1 July 2019.
-All landlords and property managers must make sure that the insulation is up to standards that are in line with the latest standard.
-In some cases, old ceiling insulation as well as insulation within the sub floor space might need to be filled with or replaced.
+Ceiling and underfloor insulation has been compulsory on all rental homes from 1 July 2019.
+Property managers and landlords have to make sure that the insulation is up to standards that are in line with the latest standard.
+In certain situations, the old ceiling insulation as well as insulation within the subfloor space may require to be topped up or replaced.

-A house that is well-insulated can help control condensation and reduce the chances of mould and dampness, and it will make more easy to allow the home to retain warmth.
+A house that is well-insulated will reduce the risk of condensation and reduce the chances of dampness and mould, as well as making much easier to the home to retain the heat.

-The "R" stands for thermal resistance and it is a measurement of how well the insulation resists heat flow.
-The greater the R-value, the higher the standard of insulation.
+The "R" is a symbol for thermal resistance, and it is a measurement of how well the insulation is able to resist heat flow.
+The more high the R-value, more effective the insulation.

 Check out the complete details of this Healthy Homes insulation standard.